Supermarcel10/CSG-IN3030/README.md

 - Removes all unnecessary/duplicate columns
 - Removes all "not applicable" data which is pointless for the visualsation

+In addition to cleaning and filtering the CSV data, I have taken this opportunity to filter the topography JSON file to ensure better performance.
+I have removed all properties, since they will be unused, and I have removed breaklines and indentation.
+This reduces the file size and character count by a drastic amount in hopes that Elm-Litvis will handle this data a lot smoother.

 ### Cleanup Results
+#### Data CSV
 **Rows**:
 157248 -> 50253 (106995 rows / 68.0% removed)<br/>
 **File size**:
 53.42M -> 1.61M (51.80M / 97.0% reduction)

+#### Topo JSON
+**File size**:
+5.32M -> 1.22M (4.10M / 77.1% reduction)

 ### Numerical Bindings
 Each column is represented by a numerical value, similar to how an enum represents data in many popular languages.